davidoskky/diplomacy-tactical-map/README.md

 # This project is still a work in progress.
+It is usable, though some inaccurate results may occur, it is an helpful tool in the hands of an experienced player.

 It is based on diplomacy-mapper from ericl which allows drawing diplomacy maps.

 The tactical evaluator will have two main processes: attack potential and defence potential.